carsten-langer/paper-computer/README.md

 ### Program Execution

 #### Default execution
-A default program execution takes a program and an initial registers state and returns either the resulting registers state at the end of the program, or an error `Message`, e.g. `IllegalAccessToNonExistingRegisterNumber`.
+A default program execution takes a program and an initial registers state, and returns either the resulting registers state at the end of the program, or an error `Message`, e.g. `IllegalAccessToNonExistingRegisterNumber`.

 ```scala
 class RegistersConfig(minRegisterValue: RegisterValue, maxRegisterValue: RegisterValue, registerValues: RegisterValues)